kruxia/vialang/docs/Via-Samples.md

     end if
 end function

-print call index and describe fibonacci
+print index and describe fibonacci

-define print-odds as function begin
+define odds as function begin
-    for i in range 1 to 10 begin
-        if i modulus 2 equals 0 then begin write i and space
+    for i in sequence 1 to 10 begin if i modulus 2 equals 0
+            yield i
         end if
     end for
-    print none
 end function

-print call index and describe print-odds
+print index and describe odds

 ```